BEACH STONES

 Several jewelers have done interesting things with beach stones, but watch out for designs that are too heavy!

-Here is a tutorial on how to drill beach stones with diamond bits in case you want to get started with some simple beach jewelry:
+There are tutorials on the web on how to drill beach stones with diamond bits in case you want to get started.

 Cool books: